-For Sentiero Desktop devices and DPOAE Diagnostic pressurized DPOAEs are available.
+For Sentiero Desktop devices pressurized DPOAEs are available.
 This feature allows measuring DPOAEs with static pressure offset in order to compensate for a shift in maximum middle ear compliance.
-The use of pressurized DPOAEs may improve DPOAE detectability in subjects with abnormal tympanogram (see e.g. Zebian et al., 2013; Beck et al., 2016).
+The use of pressurized DPOAEs may improve DPOAE detectability in patients with abnormal tympanogram (see e.g., Zebian et al., 2013; Beck et al., 2016).